Generalizations of the Eierlegende-Wollmilchsau: Properties of geminal orbit closures

-\begin{rem} A translation cover $f: (X, \omega) \rightarrow (X', \omega')$ can fail to be good for two reasons.
-Recall from Definition \ref{D:Covering} that each zero or marked point of $(X, \omega)$ must map to a zero or marked point of $(X', \omega')$, and that every marked point on $(X', \omega')$ must have a preimage that is a marked point or a singularity. \begin{enumerate} \item There is a cylinder $C$ on $(X, \omega)$ whose image contains a marked point.
-In this case, $f^{-1}(f(C))$ contains a marked point or zero, proving $f^{-1}(f(C))\neq C$. \item There is a cylinder $C$ such that $f(C)$ is a cylinder on $(X', \omega')$, but the open set $f^{-1}(f(C))$ has more than one connected component and is a subset of the union of cylinders parallel to $C$. \end{enumerate} Consequently, if a map $f$ is not good, then any sufficiently small deformation of $f$ is also not good. \end{rem}
+\begin{rem} Consider a translation cover $f: (X, \omega) \rightarrow (X', \omega')$, and recall from Definition \ref{D:Covering} that each zero or marked point of $(X, \omega)$ must map to a zero or marked point of $(X', \omega')$, and that every marked point on $(X', \omega')$ must have a preimage that is a marked point or a singularity.
+A cylinder $C$ on $(X,\omega)$ can fail to be the preimage of its image in two ways. \begin{enumerate} \item The image $f(C)$ of $C$ contains a marked point.
+In this case, $f^{-1}(f(C))$ contains a marked point or zero, proving $f^{-1}(f(C))\neq C$. \item $f(C)$ is a cylinder on $(X', \omega')$, but the open set $f^{-1}(f(C))$ has more than one connected component.
+(The fact that $f(C)$ is a cylinder implies that $f^{-1}(f(C))$ is a subset of the union of cylinders parallel to $C$.
+The open set $f^{-1}(f(C))$ could fail to be a union of cylinders or could be a union of more than one cylinder.) \end{enumerate} Consequently, if a map $f$ is not good, then any sufficiently small deformation of $f$ is also not good. \end{rem}